Occupational Therapy OT

 Eight Places an Occupational Therapist Can Work

 Occupational therapists (OTs) are a vital part of healthcare.
-From helping an elderly patient relearn skills after a stroke to aiding a professional recover their strength after a workplace injury, OTs provide invaluable support to people of all ages—and can enjoy a rewarding career in the process.1
+From helping an elderly patient relearn skills after a stroke to aiding a professional recover their strength after a workplace injury, OTs provide invaluable support to people of all ages—and can enjoy a rewarding career.

-If you’re weighing the idea of pursuing a job as an occupational therapist, you’re likely wondering where your services will be needed—and where your education, training and hard work will pay off the most.
+If you’re considering a career as an occupational therapist, you’re likely wondering where your services will be needed—and where your education, training and hard work will pay off the most.

 Where Do Occupational Therapists Work?

-Occupational therapists offer a range of services to improve patients’ health and quality of life by helping them with everyday activities.
-OTs can specialize in certain areas—such as youth rehabilitation or mental health—and assist with a wide spectrum of needs.1
+Occupational therapists offer a range of services to improve patient health and quality of life by empowering them to engage in everyday activities.
+OTs can specialize in areas such as youth rehabilitation or mental health and assist with a wide spectrum of needs.

-OTs may help patients with Alzheimer’s improve their mobility after a fall and give their caregiver insights and support on bathing safely.2 They also might assist a child with a disability and help them improve their fine motor skills to enhance their performance at school and in social settings.1 When it comes to aged care, OTs help elderly patients navigate age-related problems, such as memory loss, vision loss, hearing loss and poor coordination, all while helping them with daily tasks.
+OTs can help patients with Alzheimer’s improve their mobility after a fall and support them with guidance to bathe safely and regain independence.
+They also assist children with developmental delays and help them improve their fine motor skills to enhance their performance at school and in social settings.
+When it comes to aged care, OTs help elderly patients navigate age-related problems, such as memory loss, vision loss, hearing loss, and poor coordination, all while helping them with daily tasks.

-Occupational therapists work in a variety of settings, including:3
+Where do OTs work?
+Occupational therapists work in a variety of settings, including:

 1. Hospitals